-Android Lollipop is now out in the open and it includes a hat full of new features, a visual overhaul and numerous under-the-hood improvements to make if faster, more efficient and lighter on your battery, but while we know all about it, it's not yet available for public consumption.
+Android Lollipop is now out in the open and it includes a smorgasbord of new features, a visual overhaul and numerous under-the-hood improvements to make if faster, more efficient and lighter on your battery.

-Even once it does launch it will be down to individual manufacturers to port it to their devices, so chances are you'll still be waiting a while to get it on your phone and tablet (unless you've gone full Nexus already) and most companies haven't yet been all that forthcoming with details of when they'll bring it to their phones and tablets.
+While it's now been launched by Google it's down to individual manufacturers to port it to their devices, so chances are you're still waiting to get it on your phone and tablet (unless you've gone full Nexus already) and some companies haven't yet been all that forthcoming with details of when they'll bring it to their phones and tablets.

 But we do know some things and we can take educated guesses at others, so read on for all the information and theories on when you might see Android Lollipop on your device